popwarsweet/KTZCoreDataStack/README.md

 [![Platform](https://img.shields.io/cocoapods/p/KTZCoreDataStack.svg?style=flat)](http://cocoapods.org/pods/KTZCoreDataStack)

 ## About
-This is a template for a Core Data stack which can be used in apps needing basic support for background writes, main thread access, and background context for work.
+This is a template for a Core Data stack which can be used in apps needing basic support for background writes, main thread access, and a background context for work.
 It has been ported to Swift (3) which can be found [here](https://github.com/popwarsweet/CoreDataStack).

 ## Example
 To run the example project, clone the repo, and run `pod install` from the Example directory first.